geoglows/training.geoglows.org/docs/rfs/tutorials/exercises.en.md

 ## Forecast Simulation

-The Colab notebook provides an interactive guide on accessing and visualizing forecast data from the GEOGLOWS Model.
+The Colab notebook provides an interactive guide on accessing and visualizing forecast data from RFS.
 It demonstrates how to retrieve streamflow forecasts, plot the data using Python libraries, and interpret key statistics for effective water resource management and
 planning: [Forecast Simulation Colab.ipynb](https://colab.research.google.com/drive/1C2-zkxGC7U280U2CRkSK2TbQD1nr2H1T?usp=drive_link)